Kuala Lumpur International Airport: Inter-terminal transportation

 The Aerotrain is an automated people mover (APM) that connects the airside of KLIA Main Terminal Building (MTB) and the Satellite Building.
 In its original configuration, each 250-person capacity train can transport 3,000 passengers per hour in each direction at up to 56 km/h (35 mph).
 These three-car driverless trains run on elevated rail and under the taxiways.
 The Aerotrain operates between three and five-minute intervals between terminal, and the journey takes under two minutes.
 Automatic train controls manage the operation of the entire Aerotrain system, controlling the speeds, headways, stops and door openings in stations, and integrating functions that enhance the reliability and performance of the system.

 The AeroTrain had been out of service for repairs and replacement work, including new rolling stock, between March 2023 and 1 July 2025.

-No airside connection currently exists between the Main Terminal Building and Terminal 2; connecting passengers must clear Malaysian immigration and customs checks before taking a landside transportation option (Express Rail Link, bus or taxi).
+Although there are some proposal of the airside connection between the two terminals, It was still unmaterialized as the connecting passengers must clear Malaysian immigration and customs checks before taking a landside transportation option (Express Rail Link, bus or taxi) to get from one terminal to the other.

 External connections

 Rail

 Kuala Lumpur International Airport is linked to the KL Sentral transportation hub in the city centre by the 57 km long Express Rail Link (ERL).
-There are two ERL stations at the airport: KLIA station at the Main Terminal Building and klia2 station at Gateway@klia2.
+There are two ERL stations at the airport: KLIA T1 ERL station at the Main Terminal Building and KLIA T2 ERL station at Gateway@klia2.

 Bus

 Kuala Lumpur International Airport has bus terminals in both KLIA and KLIA2 building which serves local buses, city express and intercity express buses to various destination in Kuala Lumpur, Klang Valley and also various parts of Peninsular Malaysia, as well as shuttles between KLIA and KLIA2, terminals to Long Term Car Park and terminals to Mitsui Outlet Park.
 KLIA bus terminal is located on Ground Floor, Block C and KLIA 2 bus terminal is located on Level 1 of the terminal.
 Ticketing counters are present in the terminals.

 Buses to the Kuala Lumpur city mainly goes to KL Sentral railway station and Integrated Southern Terminal bus terminal (TBS), both a prominent transport hub of Kuala Lumpur, as well as various other places like Pudu Sentral, Jalan Ipoh and Jalan Pekeliling Terminal.
 There are also buses to parts of other Klang Valley cities like Shah Alam (Section 17 terminal), Klang (AEON Bukit Tinggi) as well as Putra Heights LRT station.
 Popular providers are Aerobus, Airport Coach and Jetbus.

 Intercity services are available to Penang, Ipoh, Yong Peng (central Johor), Johor Bahru, Genting Highlands, Malacca and Sitiawan (Perak).
-Local buses are also available to Nilai (walking distance to KTM Nilai) and Banting, with SmartSelangor free shuttle available to Banting, Tanjung Sepat and Salak Tinggi.
+Local buses are also available to Nilai (walking distance to KTM Nilai) which is part of BAS.MY and Banting, with Smart Selangor Bus free shuttle available to Banting, Tanjung Sepat and Salak Tinggi.

 Car

-Kuala Lumpur International Airport is mainly served by tolless KLIA Expressway (Federal Route 26) which is an 11 kilometre direct road from KLIA Interchange of ELITE Expressway (E6) to both KLIA and KLIA2.
+Kuala Lumpur International Airport is mainly served by the toll-free KLIA Expressway (Federal Route 26) which is 11 km from KLIA Interchange of ELITE Expressway (E6) to both KLIA and KLIA2.
 The expressway also has connection to: